-We bought a new bed last Fall and decided to go with an adjustable base.
-While we love the bed and the options the adjustable base gives us, I have struggled with what to do for a bedskirt.
+Why is it so difficult to find a bedskirt for an adjustable base bed?
+We bought a new bed in the Fall of 2019 and decided to go with an adjustable base.
+While we love the bed and the options the adjustable base gives us, I struggled with what to do for a bedskirt.

 I looked and looked and looked some more at the wrap around bedskirts with the elastic but I couldn't find one made from a fabric that I loved.
 What's a girl to do?

 Improvise of course!